 These are profound changes that in addition to the practical matter of providing more to those who generate income is a reaction to the notion that coaches and officials prosper from the sweat of athletes.

 The coach with the multimillion contract and the athletic director who cashes a bonus check when an athlete from its school wins a national title damages the public perception of college sports.
-Class-action lawsuits against the NCAA and conferences, along with the Northwestern football player union vote are reactions to the imbalance.
+Class-action lawsuits against the

 The outcomes of the lawsuits and union push will indicate whether the reform is enough.
 For now, major-ollege sports stands on the threshold of great change, one that Schulz helped author.

 "We've know there are a lot of changes that were needed in Division I athletics," Schulz said.
 "But there's a lot of good about it, too, and I want to see us keep the ball rolling."